bax082024/C-Oppgaver-loops-conditionals-klasser-og-objekter-og-MVC/README.md

 ### How to use

 - dotnet run

-- Follow intstructions to add,remove,view
+- Follow intstructions to add, remove, view and update items.